WFIE: As "14Xtra"

 In 2008, when the NBC Weather Plus was shut down and discontinued, it became a locally oriented weather channel until it was replaced by a local news-oriented format in the late quarter of 2008.
 It became an independent TV channel devoted to local news, weather, and sports in the Evansville media market.
 The channel was branded as 14Xtra.
-WFIE-DT2 also broadcast a prime time newscast weeknights at 9:00 p.m., which competed with CW affiliate WTVW's hour-long newscast.
+WFIE-DT2 also broadcast a prime time newscast weeknights at 9 p.m., which competed with CW affiliate WTVW's hour-long newscast.

 MeTV affiliation

 MeTV was first carried as a secondary affiliation of WTVW after that station lost their Fox network affiliation to WEVV-DT2, thereby becoming an independent station in 2011.
 MeTV programming was only shown during the overnight hours, and during time slots where specific programming was not scheduled to air.
 WTVW dropped the partial MeTV schedule when that station became the Evansville market's new affiliate of The CW in January 2013.
 MeTV was carried in full by WTSN-CD and WYYW-CD from November 2011 until the former station dropped that network in favor of a new network called Heroes & Icons on October 23, 2014.
-WYYW also switched to Heroes & Icons on February 2014.
+WYYW also switched to Heroes & Icons in February 2014.

 MeTV replaced the Movies! network on WFIE-DT3 (channel 14.3) for five days until it was replaced by a new movie network, Grit, a multicast network that specifically targets men in the 25–54 age group.
 To make room for the new Grit network, and in order for MeTV to remain available in the Evansville market, the full MeTV programming lineup was moved up to WFIE-DT2 at noon CT on October 28, 2014, after Grit made its Evansville debut on WFIE-DT3.
 After the switch, 14Xtra was no more.

 Programming

-Syndicated programming

-Syndicated programming on WFIE includes Jeopardy!, Wheel of Fortune, The Kelly Clarkson Show, and Right This Minute.

-WFIE-DT2 programming

 WFIE-DT2 clears all of MeTV's programming since the subchannel switched to MeTV from a local news-formatted channel in 2014.
 Until 2016, the only other programming besides the full MeTV schedule was the syndicated Atlantic Coast Conference (ACC) football and men's basketball provided by the ACC Network that is operated by Raycom Media's sports syndication division, Raycom Sports.
 This is due in part of University of Notre Dame's sports programs (with the exception of the football team) joining the ACC that year.
 WTVW took over local rights to the ACC Network in 2016.